yahoohung/loopback-graphql-server/README.md

-# GraphQL Server for Loopback
+# A Reply based GraphQL Server for Loopback

 Combine the powers of GraphQL with the backend of Loopback to automatically generate GraphQL endpoints based on Loopback Schema.